Effective-Immediately/effective-immediately/README.md

 - [Elpha](https://elpha.com/) is a community for women in tech.
 Although the site as a whole is not specific to job hunting, there are tags and mini-communities within it, as well as job postings.
 - Does your company (or previous companies you've worked at) have an alumni network you can connect with for support or job opportunities (or both)?
 What about other communities you might already be part of, like a church, club, gym, or university?

-#### Unemployment benefits
+#### Unemployment benefits & healthcare

+Allegedly (we have not been able to verify this, will update if we do) CA state senate staffers are responding to constituents' concerns about problems with filing for unemployment.
+California residents who have trouble with filing for either state unemployment or healthcare benefits can try contacting them at Senator.[lastname]@senate.ca.gov.
+Even if they can't help you individually, it may not hurt to voice the pressing issues that probably a lot of people are facing.
+You can find your senator at findyourrep.legislature.ca.gov.

+##### Unemployment
+In most cases, if you were a full-time employee at the time of a layoff (and had been working full-time >12 months), you qualify for unemployment benefits.

+There are new, broader conditions (such as gig workers, part-timers and contractors) specifically during the state of emergency caused by COVID-19.
+Some benefits apply to everyone affected, and some apply only to those who lost jobs directly because of COVID-19.

 - Your specific unemployment benefits will vary depending on your state, situation, etc. But you can start with [edd.ca.gov](https://edd.ca.gov) if you're in California, and the federal government also has info at [usa.gov/unemployment](https://www.usa.gov/unemployment).
-- There are new benefits specifically during the state of emergency caused by COVID-19, some of which apply to everyone affected, and some of which apply only to those who lost jobs directly because of COVID-19.
+- In most cases you can apply for unemployment benefits as soon as you're no longer on company payroll.
+Beware of a common gotcha: if you learn you're laid off on Tuesday, but your company plans to call your "official last day" Friday, you can't apply for unemployment until Saturday.
+- Take care to complete your application as accurately as possible.
+One typo (for example, incorrectly filing your last day) can cause delays in getting paid, and the unemployment benefits providers are overwhelmed right now.

+##### Healthcare
+- People laid off are typically entitled to COBRA (your existing health coverage plan, but paid by you instead of your employer), but it is usually pretty expensive.
+If you have alternative healthcare options (such as a spouse's plan-- by the way, losing your job is a qualifying event to join outside of open enrollment) that may be your best route.
+- Covered California (for CA residents) may be another option.
+- You may find this article more helpful to [compare COBRA to Covered California](https://www.coveredca.com/individuals-and-families/special-circumstances/cobra/) in detail.

 #### All-in-one guides that cover some or all of the above (and below)
 - [Kevin Landucci](https://linkedin.com/kevinlanducci) made a [30-day plan](https://docs.google.com/document/d/1bhuq69I1l8AjLcCcm_3kZofdtAT3C-d7paBKlC2C3lg/edit).
 The focus here is, "if you do nothing else in the first month post-layoff, do these things."
 Many additional resources linked within.